 When it comes to teaching kids the alphabet, there are a lot of different methods out there.

 But one new way to teach letter sounds is by having kids touch and feel letters.
-This tactile learning method can be really helpful for kids who are struggling with letter recognition, or for kids who just want a more hands-on learning experience.
+This tactile learning method can be helpful for kids struggling with letter recognition or for kids who want a more hands-on learning experience.

 Touch and feel letters are also a great way to improve fine motor skills.
 Kids will need to use their fingers to feel the different textures on each letter, which will help strengthen their hand muscles.

-The activity described is a new way to practice letter sounds that helps children learn through touch and feel.
+The activity described is a new way to practice letter sounds that help children learn through touch and feel.

-The child is given a letter and then is encouraged to feel the letter and say the sound it makes.
+The child is given a letter and then encouraged to feel it and say the sound it makes.
 This activity can help children with dyslexia or other reading disabilities.

 Practice Your Letter Sounds With These Fun Symbols!

 This graphic showcases how to practice letter sounds with fun symbols.
-The symbols are meant to help students learn the different phonemes associated with each letter.
+The symbols help students learn the different phonemes associated with each letter.

-In addition, the graphic also provides examples of how to blend these phonemes together to form words.
-Ultimately, this graphic can be a useful tool for students who are looking to improve their reading skills.
+In addition, the graphic also provides examples of how to blend these phonemes to form words.
+Ultimately, this graphic can be useful for students looking to improve their reading skills.

 It can be tough to learn how to read and spell words correctly.
-One way to practice and improve your skills is to use some fun symbols that represent the different letter sounds.
+One way to practice and improve your skills is to use fun symbols representing different letter sounds.

-By using these symbols, you can practice reading and spelling words without having to actually say the words out loud.
-This is a great way to improve your skills in a quiet environment, and it can also be a lot of fun!
+By using these symbols, you can practice reading and spelling words without having actually to say the words out loud.
+This is a great way to improve your skills in a quiet environment and can be much fun!

 Here are a few of the most common letter sounds represented by fun symbols: